Behavioral Health Service Corps℠

 Behavioral Health Service Corps℠ Scholar

-3. Earn up to nine, free, graduate credits taking three courses as non-matriculating students in the Clinical Mental Health Counseling Master’s program at William James College.
-Partnering agencies will allow four hours of release time for coursework and professional development.
+5. Earn up to six free graduate credits taking two courses as non-matriculating students in the Clinical Mental Health Counseling Master’s program at William James College.
+Note that employer partners will allow four hours of release time for coursework and professional development activities.

 Fridays will be reserved for academic training, mentorship, professional development, and supervisory-related activities.
 Scholars will be enrolled in either a morning or an afternoon cohort.